makinacorpus/django_pyoidc/README.md

 ]
 ```

-Don't forget to add the session middleware!
+Remember to add the session middleware!
 Add in your `settings.py`:

 ```python
 MIDDLEWARE = [